globalcitizen/zomia/USEFUL-UNICODE.md

 Right now these are just hand-picked examples that I thought others may find useful.

+Note that some characters look *very* different in different fonts, so you should ideally choose a font and display this file in it, or test the characters you wish to use in your target font before committing to selections.

 If you are viewing this on Github, check out the [raw version](https://raw.githubusercontent.com/globalcitizen/zomia/master/USEFUL-UNICODE.md) for a copy/pasteable format.
 [Contributions](https://github.com/globalcitizen/zomia/issues/new) and pull requests welcome.

 For a complete list of characters, see [the Unicode character charts](http://www.unicode.org/charts/).